Page highlights

 Burden attributed to low bone mineral density was estimated for people aged 35 and over.
 The rate of burden:

-• was 1.5 times greater for females compared with males.
+• was 1.5 times higher among females compared with males.

 Trends over time

-Between 2003 and 2018, the age standardised rate of fall burden attributed to low bone mineral density increased by 16% (from 0.59 DALY to 0.69 DALY per 1,000 population), which is equivalent to a 1.0% per year increase on average.
+After adjusting for different population age structures over time, the rate of fall burden attributed to low bone mineral density increased by 16% (from 0.59 to 0.69 DALY per 1,000 population), which is equivalent to a 1.0% per year increase on average between 2003 and 2018.

 Health system expenditure